-A. Heating and Cooling System: All heating and cooling systems shall be capable of safely and adequately heating and cooling all living space.
-Capacity of the systems shall be sized in accordance with the current version of the Air Conditioning Contractors of America (ACCA) manual J.
+A. Heating and Cooling System

+All heating and cooling systems shall be capable of safely and adequately heating and cooling all living space.
+Capacity of the systems shall be sized in accordance with all local, state and grantor codes, ordinance and requirement.

-B. Requirements for Heating and or Cooling Systems:
+B. Requirements for Heating and/or Cooling Systems

 - Every heating system burning liquid or gaseous fuels shall be vented in a safe manner to a chimney or flue leading to the exterior of the home.
-The heating system chimney and/or flue shall be of such design to assure proper draft and shall be adequately supported. - 2.
-No heating system source burning liquid or gaseous fuels shall be located in any habitable room, bathroom, toilet room, storage closet, and sealed attic space. - 3.
-Every fuel burning appliance (liquid or gaseous fuels) shall have adequate combustion air and ventilation air.
+The heating system chimney and/or flue shall be of such design to assure proper draft and shall be adequately supported. - No heating system source burning liquid or gaseous fuels shall be located in any habitable room, bathroom, toilet room, storage closet, and sealed attic space. - Every fuel burning appliance, liquid or gaseous fuels, shall have adequate combustion air and ventilation air.
 All liquid furnaces will have sealed combustion with combustion air brought in from the exterior of the house and installed in accordance with manufacturer's guidelines.
-Combustion air for gas furnaces shall be in accordance with 2012 IRC or the latest edition adopted by the City of Houston. - 4.
-Every heat duct, steam pipe and hot water pipe shall be free of leaks and shall function such that an adequate amount of heat is delivered where intended.
+Combustion air for gas furnaces shall be in accordance with 2015 or the latest IRC adopted by the City of Houston. - Every heat duct, steam pipe and hot water pipe, shall be free of leaks and shall function such that an adequate amount of heat is delivered where intended.
 All duct joints must be sealed with mastic or any other acceptable product.
 All ductwork must be sealed.
-All steam piping and hot water piping must be installed with an approved material. - 5.
-Every seal between any of the sections of the heating source(s) shall be air-tight so that noxious gases and fumes will not escape into the home.

-- 6. Minimum requirements for forced air furnaces, when installed, will be no less than a 92% Annual Fuel Utilization Efficiency (AFUE) and will include a digital programmable thermostat.
+All steam piping and hot water piping must be installed with an approved material. - Every seal between any of the sections of the heating source(s) shall be air-tight so that noxious gases and fumes will not escape into the home. - Minimum requirements for forced air furnaces, when installed, will be no less than a 92% Annual Fuel Utilization Efficiency (AFUE).
+Also, install a digital programmable thermostat.
 Condensate lines will drain to a floor drain or have a condensate pump installed and piped to discharge.
-All furnace duct work shall be equipped with an air filter clean out location that has a tight fitting cover installed over it. - 7.
-Central heat/air conditioning (A/C) units shall be gas or electric systems and the air conditioning unit shall be at a minimum of 18 SEER rating.
-All units shall be installed, when feasible, on either the north or east side of the home or in an area that will provide shade for the unit. - 8.
-Venting and combustion air must be installed in accordance with manufacturer's requirements. - 9.
-Energy Star rated ceiling fans shall be installed in general living areas (living room and all bed rooms) and shall be installed to manufacturer's requirements.
+All furnace ductwork shall be equipped with an air filter clean out location that has a tight-fitting cover installed over it. - Central heat/air conditioning (A/C) units shall be gas or electric systems and the air conditioning unit shall be at a minimum of 18 SEER rating.
+All units shall be installed, when feasible, on either the north or east side of the home or in an area that will provide shade for the unit. - Venting and combustion air must be installed in accordance with manufacturer's requirements.